Rusty Crawford: Off the ice

 Crawford ran into legal trouble in Vancouver in 1926 when he pleaded guilty to the theft of $550 at a party.
-He admitted taking the money, but intended to keep it only for safe keeping.
+He admitted taking the money but intended to keep it only for safekeeping.
 He was given a suspended sentence.

 Following his retirement, Crawford farmed in the Spruce Home, Saskatchewan area.
-He sold his farm in 1960 and moved to Prince Albert, where he remained until his death in 1971.
+He sold his farm in 1960 and moved to Prince Albert, where he remained until he died in 1971.